-Whether at work or at home, you should remain vigilantly on the lookout for any materials that may contain asbestos.
+Whether at work or renovating a home, our members should remain vigilantly on the lookout for any materials that may contain asbestos.
 It's important to know what to look for, and what to do if asbestos is found.
-The key is to be aware of the risks posed by asbestos, and to do everything possible to minimise any exposure to yourself and others.
+The key is to be aware of the risks posed by asbestos, and to do everything possible to minimise any exposure to themselves and others.

-Follow our top 10 guide to asbestos to make sure your safety and rights are protected:
+Follow our top 10 guide to asbestos to make sure the safety and rights of members are protected: